DOI10.47051/LCQQ1911

 Figure showing variation among individuals of Mastigodryas pulchriceps

-Figure 1: Individuals of Mastigodryas pulchriceps from FCAT Reserve, Esmeraldas province (); Mindo, Pichincha province (); Cerro de Hayas, Guayas province (); Itapoa Reserve, Esmeraldas province (); and Cahuasquí, Imbabura province (), Ecuador. j=juvenile.
+Figure 1: Individuals of Mastigodryas pulchriceps from Ecuador: FCAT Reserve, Esmeraldas province (); Mindo, Pichincha province (); Cerro de Hayas, Guayas province (); Itapoa Reserve, Esmeraldas province (); Cahuasquí, Imbabura province (). j=juvenile.

-Natural history: UncommonUnlikely to be seen more than once every few months. to locally frequentRecorded weekly in densities below five individuals per locality..
-Mastigodryas pulchriceps is a diurnal and primarily terrestrial snake that inhabits evergreen to semi-deciduous forests, cloud forests, and dry to humid montane shrublands.3,6,7 The species also occurs in areas having a matrix of pastures, plantations, and remnants of native vegetation, as well as in gardens of heavily-populated urban areas.1,3 These snakes have been seen active during sunny hours in the morning, crossing roads and trails, basking in open areas or foraging on leaf-litter, soil, or among grass or shrubs.1,8 When not active, they sleep under rocks or coiled on vegetation up to 5 m above the ground.1,9 Racer snakes in general are opistoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous, which means they are dangerous to small prey, but not to humans.10,11 Tidy Tropical-Racers are active hunters and their diet includes lizards (including Andinosaura oculata,3 Holcosus bridgesii,1 Stenocercus guentheri,12 and S. chota12) and frogs (Gastrotheca riobambae13).
+Natural history: Mastigodryas pulchriceps is a diurnal and primarily terrestrial snake that inhabits evergreen to semi-deciduous forests, cloud forests, and dry to humid montane shrublands.3,6,7 The species also occurs in areas having a matrix of pastures, plantations, and remnants of native vegetation, as well as in gardens of heavily-populated urban areas.1,3 These snakes have been seen active during sunny hours in the morning, crossing roads and trails, basking in open areas or foraging on leaf-litter, soil, or among grass or shrubs.1,8 When not active, they sleep under rocks or coiled on vegetation up to 5 m above the ground.1,9 Racer snakes in general are opisthoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous, which means they are dangerous to small prey, but not to humans.10,11 Tidy Tropical-Racers are active hunters and their diet is based primarily on lizards (including Andinosaura oculata,3 Holcosus bridgesii,1 Stenocercus guentheri,12 and S. chota12) and frogs (Gastrotheca riobambae13).
 Individuals rely mostly on crypsis as a primary defense mechanism; when threatened, they usually try to flee.
 However, if grabbed or cornered, these agile snakes will not hesitate to strike.1,3 Snakes in the genus Mastigodryas are oviparous,11 but there is no information about the clutch size in M. pulchriceps.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.